Designing a Program

 From here, you can set out your overall roadmap for your career.
 It is not about getting it right - we can't predict the future.
 It is about identifying what you desire.
 Then as life unfolds, you will be better prepared to differentiate true opportunities from distractions.

-The Liberal Studies program is composed of the university-wide General Education requirements, the College of Arts and Sciences programmatic requirements, three to five areas of concentrations, and requirements for the major.
+The Individualized Major is composed of the university-wide General Education requirements, the College of Arts and Sciences programmatic requirements, three to five areas of concentrations, and requirements for the major.

 All programs must meet the General Education and minimum hours (total hours, 50+ hours at the 300, 400, or 500 level) requirements of the College of Arts and Sciences.
 Some courses may be "cross-counted" within the General Education requirements and Areas of Concentration.

 Our majors have created hundreds of individualized programs.
 What would you like to design?